The TL;DR

 For E-commerce and Market Intelligence Teams

-- Search and compare products across Amazon, Google Shopping, Walmart, and eBay
+- Search and compare products across Amazon, Google Shopping, Walmart, and eBay in one request

-- Track pricing, availability, and reviews
+- Track pricing, availability, and reviews as they change instead of checking each listing by hand

-- Monitor category trends and competitor positioning
+- Monitor category trends and competitor positioning without a separate scraping setup

 For Custom and Internal Needs